se-edu/learningresources/contents/node/nodejs.md

 ### Benefit 5: Easy Dependency Management With npm

 Node Package Manager (npm) is used to
-* Search for node.js packages online
+* Search for node packages online
-* Install node.js packages from the command line, manage versions and dependencies effectively and easily
+* Install node packages from the command line, manage versions and dependencies effectively and easily

 Anyone who wants to use your project would only need to run the following command in the command shell to load the project dependencies.
 ```